spirosara/Assignments/Canon-Gender Wage Gap.md

 In economics it is often discussed how individuals value money in the future less than they do right now because of impatience and sometimes inflation.
 This effect is called the discounting of future value of money.
 In classical economics this discounting is often assumed to happen at an exponential rate, known as exponential discounting.
 This form of discounting is often used in the analysis of individual choice over time.
 This concept was widely used in analyzing decision making in labor markets, however, research in behavioral economics provided evidence that criticizes it.
 In particular, Thaler and Benartzi evaluate time-inconsistent choice behavior by analyzing employee saving behavior in the long term.
 This has led to developing various non-exponential discounting models, such as hyperbolic discounting models.

-Hyperbolic discounting refers to the tendency for people to increasingly choose a smaller-sooner reward over a larger-later reward as the delay occurs sooner rather than later in time.DellaVigna and Paserman in their paper “Job search and impatience” make use of hyperbolic discounting to study decision-making in labor markets.
+Hyperbolic discounting refers to the tendency for people to increasingly choose a smaller-sooner reward over a larger-later reward as the delay occurs sooner rather than later in time.
+DellaVigna and Paserman in their paper “Job search and impatience” make use of hyperbolic discounting to study decision-making in labor markets.
 For example, people who can choose between €1000 now and €2000 in a year would most likely go for the first option.
 When they can choose between €1000 in four years and €2000 in five years most people would go for the last option.
 This is striking because in both options the interval is one year, which means that people are discounting the short-term more heavily than the long-term.
 They look into how impatience comes into play while people search for jobs.
 Furthermore, they have also provided evidences for the existence of time-inconsistent agents who end up investing less effort in job search than they retrospectively wish to have done.
 This mean that these people are more likely to accept a job offer sooner and therefore they will work for a lower wage compared to a job offer they could get later.

 Moreover, Paserman (2008) also investigated the possibility of hyperbolic discounting.
 His results could mean that there is hyperbolic discounting for low and medium wage workers and discussed possible policies to successfully decrease the short-term discounting of the hyperbolic workers.
 He advises to implement a policy to make people exert more effort in the short-term and make a better choice of a job they accept and increases their starting wage.